 We know we may not be for everyone and readily accept that.
 Our team is the largest specialty family law team in Queensland though, offering a whole range of experience and styles and personalities to find the right fit for you.
 All of our lawyers work across locations and technology to be wherever it is that you are.
 You can find out more about our team and locations here.

-If you would like to find out more about our no-obligation fixed fee initial appointments contact us today and don’t be afraid to ask for what you want.
+If you would like to find out more about our no-obligation fixed fee initial appointments contact our family lawyers Brisbane today and don’t be afraid to ask for what you want.